-Gerard J. Tellis (Gerry Tellis), PhD Michigan, is Director of the Center for Global Innovation, Neely Chair of American Enterprise, and Professor of Marketing, Management & Organization at the Marshall School of Business, the University of Southern California, Los Angeles, CA. He specializes in innovation, advertising, global market entry, new product growth, and pricing.
-He has published over 100 papers and 5 books on these topics.
-His papers have appeared in leading scholarly journals.
-His articles and books have won over 20 awards, including four of the most prestigious awards in the field: the Frank M. Bass, William F. Odell, Harold D. Maynard (twice), and the Marketing Science Long Term Impact Award.
+Gerard J. Tellis (Gerry Tellis), PhD Michigan, is the Neely Chaired Professor of American Enterprise, Director of the Center for Global Innovation, and Director of the Institute for Outlier Research in Business (iORB), at the Marshall School of Business, the University of Southern California, Los Angeles, CA. He specializes in innovation, advertising, global market entry, new product growth, and pricing.
+He has published over 200 papers and 7 books on these topics.
+His publications have earned over 27,000 citations on Google Scholar and won over 25 awards, including the most prestigious awards in his field: the Frank M. Bass, William F. Odell (twice), Harold D. Maynard (twice), AMA-Richard D. Irwin and Converse Awards.

-Dr. Tellis is a Senior Research Associate of the Judge Business School, Cambridge University, UK; and a Distinguished Professor of Marketing Research, Erasmus University, Rotterdam.
-He has also been a Visiting Fellow of Sidney Sussex College, a Visiting Chair of Innovation, Marketing, and Strategy at Cambridge University, a Trustee of the Marketing Science Institute and a Treasurer of Informs Society of Marketing Science.
-He is an Associate Editor of Marketing Science and the Journal of Marketing Research and has been on the editorial review boards of the Journal of Marketing Research, Journal of Marketing, and Marketing Science for several years.
+Dr. Tellis is a Visiting Professor at the Judge Business School, Cambridge University, UK; and a Distinguished Visiting Professor, Erasmus University, Rotterdam.
+He has also been a Visiting Fellow of Sidney Sussex College, a Visiting Chair of Innovation and Strategy at Cambridge University, a Trustee of MSI.
+He is an Associate Editor of Journal of Product Innovation Management and was an Associate Editor for Marketing Science and Journal of Marketing Research.
 Previously he worked as a Sales Development Manager for Johnson & Johnson.

 “A brilliant tour de force on how firms can overcome the incumbent’s curse and develop the culture to drive big innovations that will provide growth platforms and prevent irrelevance.
 Supported by case studies and a practical theory of how innovation-oriented culture is created, the book will be a classic.” —David Aaker, author and vice chairman, Prophet